-It uses life cycle analysis

-It maximises the utility
+- 1. It uses life cycle analysis tools for 100% of its projects, allowing it to assess and reduce the impact of its developments, and also the consumption of material and energy resources.
+ACCIONA Energía carried out 4 LCAs in 2022. - 2.
+It minimises its fossil fuel energy use. - 3.
+It rationalises its water use and makes use of alternative water sources that do not exhaust the existing resources. - It provides a second life to the waste and by-products derived from its processes: ashes, slag and sludge. - 5.
+It maximises the utility of materials and uses sustainable resources, which reduce to a minimum the amount of components used. - 6.
+It carries out intensive R+D+i work in all areas of its activity, improving the efficiency of its processes and the performance of the resources used. - It works closely with its stakeholders in training and awareness-raising on the circular economy. - It integrates the risks related to the circular economy into the company's ESG Risk Management System.

-of materials and uses
+Use of resources and generation of waste

-sustainable resources,

-minimum the amount of

-which reduce to a

-components used.

-It carries out intensive

-R+D+i work in all areas

-the efficiency of its

-processes and the

-resources used.

-performance of the

-of its activity, improving

-its fossil fuel energy use.

-It minimises

-It rationalises its water use and makes use of alternative water sources that do not exhaustthe existing resources.

-It provides a second life to the waste and by-products derived from its processes: ashes, slag and sludge.

-It works closely with its stakeholders in training and awareness-raising on the circular economy.
-It integrates the risks related to the circular economy into the company's ESG Risk Management System.

-USE OF RESOURCES AND GENERATION OF WASTE